 All NC State University personnel who handle and may be exposed to hazardous chemicals in research laboratories need to review the Chemical Hygiene Plan (CHP).
 This document, along with your safety plan, and internally developed site/task-specific procedures must cover all elements required by OSHA 29 CFR 1910.1450.

-The Chemical Hygiene Plan is also a required training tool to help protect employees from specific health hazards in laboratories and to keep exposure below limits specified by OSHA.
+The Chemical Hygiene Plan Training in REPORTER is required to help protect employees from specific health hazards in laboratories and to keep exposure below limits specified by OSHA.

 Hazard Communication Program (non-laboratory chemical users)

-All NC State University personnel who handle and may be exposed to chemicals in a non-laboratory setting (e.g. filed labs and facilities zones hops) are covered under NC State University’s Hazard Communication Program (HCP).
+All NC State University personnel who handle and may be exposed to chemicals in a non-laboratory setting (e.g. field labs and facilities zone shops) are covered under NC State University’s Hazard Communication Program (HCP).
 This program along with your safety plan covers all of the elements required by OSHA’s Hazard Communication Standard (29 CFR 1010.1200).
 Employees must take Hazard Communication Training for Non-Laboratories (EHPS-0S600).
 In addition to this online training employees shall receive training on the site specific chemical hazards.
-(Section 8 NC State University’s HCP).

 Document and Posting Requirements

-Safety Plans provide background information required to establish safe working practices for hazardous material/processes use and handling.
+Safety Plans provide background information required to establish safe working practices for hazardous material uses and handling.
 The PI is responsible for implementation and enforcement of safe work practices and the plan functions as both a training tool and reference source.